Dark Beast (Marvel Comics): Infiltrating the X-Men

-The Dark Beast later kidnapped the real Beast and kept him a prisoner behind a brick wall.
-He infiltrated the X-Men in his place by altering his appearance to match the real McCoy's fur color, although he occasionally found himself at risk of discovery due to Hank possessing a broader range of knowledge than himself, requiring him to bluff his way through some of the questions he was asked.
-He helped keep up the ruse by slaying many of Hank's childhood friends and teachers, although he found himself unable to kill Hank's parents.
-Angered at this emotional weakness, he decapitated a pedestrian as he left town.
-The Dark Beast was able to keep up his ruse until the Onslaught Saga, during which the Dark Beast joined Onslaught.
-Onslaught had, in fact, known from the beginning of Dark Beast's ruse and mentally shielded him from other telepaths at the mansion, intending to question him about the reality of his origin.
-However, upon learning what happened in Dark Beast's reality when mutants ruled, Onslaught decided to destroy both races rather than helping mutants take their place as the world's rulers, only just being defeated thanks to the sacrifice of the Avengers and Fantastic Four.
+Dark Beast later kidnaps the real Beast and impersonates him to infiltrate the X-Men, although he occasionally finds himself at risk of discovery due to his limited knowledge.
+He helps keep up the ruse by killing many of Hank's childhood friends and teachers, although he finds himself unable to kill Hank's parents.
+Dark Beast keeps up his ruse until the Onslaught Saga, during which he allies with Onslaught.
+Onslaught had known of Dark Beast's ruse from the beginning and shielded him from telepathic detection, intending to question him about the reality of his origin.
+Upon learning what happened in Dark Beast's reality when mutants ruled, Onslaught decided to destroy both races rather than helping mutants take their place as the world's rulers, only being defeated due to the apparent sacrifice of the Avengers and Fantastic Four.

 Gene Nation

-He also had a few run-ins with Generation X and Gene Nation.
-There he was the leader of the newly revamped Gene Nation, although through the robotic body of Wynter, attempting to capture Generation X to experiment on them.
-The previous meeting between him and Emma Frost was also revealed.
-He also led an incarnation of the Brotherhood of Mutants.
+Dark Beast also had a few run-ins with Generation X and Gene Nation.
+He serves as the leader of the newly revamped Gene Nation, attempting to capture Generation X to experiment on them.
+He also leads an incarnation of the Brotherhood of Mutants.

-Right before House of M, the Dark Beast was in Genosha where he joined Xavier's team after being offered parole.
-It was confirmed in The 198 Files one-shot that he stayed powered after M-Day.
+Shortly before the events of House of M, Dark Beast joins Charles Xavier's team after being offered parole.
+He maintains his powers after M-Day, when the Scarlet Witch removed the powers of almost every mutant on Earth.